CommunityDragon/CDTB/README.md

 To download them locally from `raw.communitydragon.org`, run:
 ```
-python3 -m cdragontoolbox fetch-hashes
+python3 -m cdtb fetch-hashes
 ```

 The command will print where they are downloaded.
 By default, they will land in `~/.local/share/cdragon` (or `%LOCALAPPDATA%/cdragon` on Windows).
-An alternate location can be configured using the `CDRAGONTOOLBOX_HASHES_DIR` or `CDRAGON_DATA` environment variables.
+An alternate location can be configured using the `CDTB_HASHES_DIR` or `CDRAGON_DATA` environment variables.

 Hashes are versionned in the [Data](https://github.com/CommunityDragon/Data) repository.